apache/sling-org-apache-sling-commons-clam/README.md

 Scans data for malware using [ClamAV](https://www.clamav.net).

-Integration tests require a running clam daemon and are not enabled by default.
+Integration tests require a running Clam daemon and are not enabled by default.

 ## EICAR